winstonma/MMM-HK-KMB/README.md

     ...

 ## Find the `stopID`
-1. Open your web browser and navigate to the [USHB KMB Search Page](https://search.ushb.net/bus/KMB).
+1. Open your web browser and navigate to the [kmb-lwb-combined-headway-eta](http://kmb_eta.csproject.org/) page, developed by miklcct.
-2. Enter the KMB Bus route number that passes the stop.
-Then the route info would be displayed.
+2. In the `Enter the route number:` box, enter the KMB Bus route number that passes the stop.
+Then press the submit button.
+The destination and the home would be displayed.
-3. At the top of the page, pick the desired `路線方向`
-4. Go to the bus stop list and click on your bus stop
-5. At the map, click on `車站資料`.
-A new page would be displayed.
-6. When a new page is being displayed, check the link (e.g. https://search.ushb.net/bus/stop/TS26-T-1000-0).
-Note the last portion of the link (e.g. HO06-S-1250-0)is the `StopID` you are looking for.
+3. After the submit of bus route, the route origin and destination would be displayed.
+Choose the right diretcion by clicking `Switch direction` button.
+4. In the `Choose a route variant:` infobox, select the variant.
+5. In the `Choose a stop in the list:` infobox, there is a list of stop with the `stopID` displayed in bracket.
+Fill the `stopID` in the `config.js`.

 ## Config Options
 | **Option** | **Default** | **Description** |